fgremper/CloudStudio/README.md

 fileStorageDirectory      | The database only stores file hashes.
-The file contents to the hashes are stored in this directory. originStorageDirectory    | A clone of the remote repository is stored in this directory for all projects. passwordSalt              | Salt for the password hash originUpdateInterval      | How often to update remote repositories (in seconds)
+The file contents to the hashes are stored in this directory. originStorageDirectory    | A clone of the remote repository is stored in this directory for all projects. passwordSalt              | Salt for the password hash enableOriginUpdater       | Periodically fetch all remote repositories ("true" or "false") originUpdateInterval      | How often to update remote repositories (in seconds) createAdminUser           | Create an administrator with username "Admin" and password "1234" if it doesn't exist ("true" or "false")

 Run `SQLInit.sql` to initialize the database (MySQL).